Small Business Credit Cards

-- A £100 monthly fee gets you the Platinum Card that includes two Priority Pass lounge visits and travel insurance.
+- A £150 yearly fee gets you the Platinum Plus Card that includes a much lower interest rate, up to £400 cashback, two Priority Pass lounge visits and enhanced travel insurance.

 You manage most of these cards via your online account and includes helpful reports to manage your company expenditure each month.